 There are a lot of scammers out there who will take advantage of people in your situation.
 Be sure to do your research and only work with a professional junk removal company that has a good reputation.
 You can phone the Better Business Bureau, look into online reviews, or request recommendations from friends and family.

 In addition, you need to make sure you have all the paperwork in order before you hand over your car.
 This includes the title of the car, as well as any other documents that may be required by the state.
 Once you’ve found a reputable company and have all your paperwork in order, the process of getting rid of your total car will be quick and easy!

 What Happens When A Car Is Totaled?

-Most insurance companies will deem a car totaled when the cost to repair it exceeds a certain percentage of its value.
+Most insurance companies will deem a car totalled when the cost to repair it exceeds a certain percentage of its value.
 This varies by state and insurer but is typically between 50-75%.

-In some cases, a car may also be totaled if the frame is damaged, even if repairs would not exceed the total value.
+In some cases, a car may also be totalled if the frame is damaged, even if repairs would not exceed the total value.
 This is because a damaged frame can make a car unsafe to drive, even if repairs could be made.
-If your car is totaled, you will typically receive a payment from your insurance company that is equal to the actual cash value of your car, minus any deductible that you are responsible for.
+If your car is totalled, you will typically receive a payment from your insurance company that is equal to the actual cash value of your car minus any deductible that you are responsible for.

 You may also have the option to keep your car and have it repaired at your own expense.
 However, you will be responsible for any repairs that exceed the actual cash value of your car.
 If you have an outstanding loan on your car, you may be required to pay off the loan in full before receiving any payment from your insurance company.